-Note: You do not need to exchange a key with Visa/Mastercard for push provisioning if you are using the Push Provisioning with MeaWallet service.
+Note: You do not need to exchange a key with Visa/Mastercard for push provisioning if you are using a GPS Supported Third Party for Push Provisioning.

-6.4.
+6.5.
 External Host Interface (EHI)

 The GPS External Host Interface (EHI) is required if you need to receive messages from GPS relating to the status of tokenisation requests (e.g., TAR, TEN, CAN/TAN and TCN messages) and for Apple Reporting.